pascalwhoop/old_website/_posts/academic/digitalTransformation/2016-02-10-digital-transformation-chapter-6-summary.markdown

 github: true
 hascsvdownload: true
 author: Pascal Brokmeier
-summary: Summarizing all slides and readings for the chapter
+summary: IT doesn't always need to a bought ressource but also doesn't always need to be fully custom developments.
+For any significant investment, a question of sourcing always need to be answered.
+What services need to be developed, which can be purchased?
 ---

-## Introductory example: IT-Sourcing at GM
+#### Introductory example: IT-Sourcing at GM

 GM began insourcing during the 80s.
 In the 90s they began outsourcing part of their IT.
 After 2012 they started moving back to making IT a core competence again.